wso2/kubernetes-ei/integrator-broker-analytics/README.md

     kubectl create -f <KUBERNETES_HOME>/integrator-broker-analytics/extras/rdbms/mysql/mysql-deployment.yaml
     ```

 ##### 4. Create a Kubernetes role and a role binding necessary for the Kubernetes API requests made from Kubernetes membership scheme.
+In order to create these resource an user with Kubernetes cluster-admin role is required.

 ```
 kubectl create  -f <KUBERNETES_HOME>/rbac/rbac.yaml